NextJump/nextjump.github.io/_posts/culture/2015-05-29-going-low-carb.md

 authortitle: The Wellness Team
 previewimg: lowcarb.jpg
 category: culture
 excerpt: Many of us are trying to get healthier and improve our numbers – cleaning up our diets by cutting down on carbohydrates (and processed foods) is one great way to do this.
+The Next Jump Wellness team has some tips for you.
 tags:
 - betterme
 - fitnut